bersalazar/sinkingstone.com/content/about/index.md

 ---
-title:
+title: About me
 draft: false
 weight: 1
+hideDate: true
 ---
 I'm Bernardo.

-In here, I write about whatever excites me, which is mostly ruminations of stuff I've read in books or seen in films.
+I write about whatever excites me, which is mostly ruminations of stuff I've read in books or seen in films.

-I'm a film enthusiast, a software engineer and spend my spare time [making music](https://open.spotify.com/artist/47PmsQNRB2v95ng41l0qM4?si=T200R1swRHSU0_0HBvt_Rg).
+I'm a software engineer, [film enthusiast](https://letterboxd.com/sinkingstone) and spare-time [music maker](https://open.spotify.com/artist/47PmsQNRB2v95ng41l0qM4?si=T200R1swRHSU0_0HBvt_Rg).

 If you find what's written here exciting and want to talk about it, [email me](mailto:sinkingstone44@gmail.com)!

+---

-## Favorite quotes:
+# Favorite quotes:

-"You are who you pretend to be."
+"We are what we pretend to be."

 —**Kurt Vonnegut**

+"Another person's head is a wretched place to be the home of one's true happiness."

+—**Arthur Schopenhauer**

 "Music is spiritual.
 The music business is not."

 —**Van Morrison**

-"Another person's head is a wretched place to be the home of a one's true happiness."

-—**Arthur Schopenhauer**

-"Fortune inflicts harm with the moral blindness of a hurricane."

-"Enduring loneliness is invariably better than suffering the compromises of false community."

-—**Alain de Botton**

 "I asked God for a bike, but I know God doesn't work that way.
 So I stole a bike and asked for forgiveness."